 The Omugo Health Centre IV experienced the death of one mother during delivery and nine babies.
 Additionally, two midwives began a regimen of post exposure prophylaxis after coming in contact with bodily fluids from HIV positive patients during delivery.

-Dr. Alan Harogha is working with community leaders, civic groups and fellow medical professionals to raise funds to match the WMF Micro-Grant supplied.
+Dr. Alan Harogha is working with community leaders, civic groups and fellow medical professionals to raise funds to match the WMI Micro-Grant supplied.
 In his efforts to secure financial contributions or in-kind donations, the community is being educated on the importance of making this infrastructure improvement and the widespread benefits.